Special Notice for Existing Passive Residents

 Point No 6:-

 With No 5, in mind the timing of the cancellation of passive residency during the fiscal year, combined with the 2 to 3 months current time schedule for the tax office to issue the certificate for the Notary, would suggest that passive residents aim for a sale and completion towards the last 3 months of the year when they have the 183 days PLUS the tax office certificate delay.
+IF the sale has to take place in the first half of the year, then the recommendation is to rent a property, do NOT cancel residency until you have satisfied the 183 days physical presence in the year of sale.

 Point No 7:-

-Will no doubt arrive soon, the passive residency status is changing rapidly, and will be affected in the future when they decide to amend investment and other requirements.
+Will no doubt arrive soon, the passive residency status is changing rapidly, and will be affected further in the future when they decide to amend investment and other requirements.

 So, where do I start?

-So once you have determined above which numbered paragraph you fall into, and what points apply to you, I suggest you contact me if you do not have a lawyer / Accountant, my partner Albert will be pleased to offer advice and assistance.
+Please contact me if you do not have a lawyer / Accountant, my partner Albert will be pleased to offer advice and assistance.
 I can only limit myself to Immigration requirements and the affect it may have on you at Immigration ( if any).
 As it stands, this is not expected to affect renewals of all passive residencies, just the cancellation process.